 Quantigence – A Dividend Growth Investing Strategy

 One question we get asked a lot is where we invest our own dollars.
 While we hold select tech stocks, the vast majority of our dollars have been plowed into a dividend growth strategy called Quantigence.
-The tools and formulas powering Quantigence been developed over the past decade by investment professionals who have a low tolerance for risk and an admiration for investors like Warren Buffet.
+The tools and formulas powering Quantigence have been developed over the past decade by investment professionals who have a low tolerance for risk and an admiration for investors like Warren Buffet.
 It’s a strategy that helps you objectively create a portfolio of dividend growth stocks that will help you sleep well at night while receiving passive income streams that grow every year.
 It beats inflation and the broader stock market.

 The strategy is based on a “Q-score” that gets calculated for each of our dividend champions and lets you compare them to one another.
 These objective metrics can help alleviate the need to stock-pick.
 The strategy has stood the test of time, all while providing retail investors with passive income streams that grow every single year, easily outpacing inflation.
 When other companies think about cutting dividends, these companies think about how to increase them.
 The strategy provides both income growth and capital appreciation.
 In fact, you could say it’s an entirely different asset class.